mauriziopodda/hotel-rooms-manager/README.md

 ## How to start the application

-1. Download the package
+1. Download the package and open it with your IDE
-2. `yarn install` (or npm, pnpm or other package manager)
+2. In the terminal: `yarn install` (or npm, pnpm or other package manager)
-3. `yarn dev` to start
+3. In the terminal: `yarn dev` to start
+4. In the terminal: `yarn typecheck` to start the type checking
-4. Go to `http://127.0.0.1:5173/` (ot whatever other port you will setup in the `vite.config.ts`)
+5. On the browser: Go to `http://127.0.0.1:5173/` (ot whatever other port you will setup in the `vite.config.ts`)